RaviTambade/Craftsmanship/README.md

 Crafting Software process helps to produce and explain every UML document covered

 ## Always remember "Working software is the primary measure of progress".

+# Running the Examples
+Each Example is separated into its own folder on the repository.
+It has its own solution.
+Browse the repository, each solution can be built separately with dotnet build or run with dotnet run.